-Table 3.3-1: VoLTE Coverage Enhancement Features 0010.ugc
+Table 3.3-1: VoLTE Coverage Enhancement Features

-RLC Segmentation RLC VoIP payload is split into smaller size RLC protocol data units (PDU) for transmission Smaller RLC PDUs results in smaller transport blocks (TB), which can be decoded with better accuracy Overhead increases: multiple RLC/MAC headers needed since more than one RLC PDU is transmitted Control overhead TTI-Bundling MAC One TB from MAC layer is sent repeatedly in 4 consecutive subframes Less control overhead Less flexible
+Feature Layer Feature Definition Advantage Disadvantage HARQ retransmission MAC An error correction mechanism: If transmitter received a NACK, a different redundancy version (RV) of the same data is sent & combined at Receiver side Enhance reliability for data reception Introduce delay in data reception: 8 ms/ReTx for FDD, around 10ms/ReTx for TDD Control overhead RLC Segmentation RLC VoIP payload is split into smaller size RLC protocol data units (PDU) for transmission Smaller RLC PDUs results in smaller transport blocks (TB), which can be decoded with better accuracy Overhead increases: multiple RLC/MAC headers needed since more than one RLC PDU is transmitted Control overhead

+Feature Layer Feature Definition Advantage Disadvantage TTI-Bundling MAC One TB from MAC layer is sent repeatedly in 4 consecutive subframes Less control overhead ■ Less flexible

 The frame structures of TDD and FDD determine how the coverage enhancement features can be exploited when VoLTE service is carried in these systems.
-For example the TTI-Bundling feature cannot be employed in TDD systems with uplink-downlink configuration 2, since TTI-Bundling may cause unacceptable latency in the air interface.
-On the other hand, this feature can be well supported by FDD and TDD with uplink-downlink configuration 1.
+For example the TTI-Bundling feature cannot be employed in TDD systems with uplink-downlink configuration 2, since there are not enough uplink timeslots to bundle..
+On the other hand, this feature is supported by FDD and TDD with uplink-downlink configuration 1.
+Table 3.3-2 below is an excerpt from ETSI TS 136 213, which shows that TTI bundling is only supported with TDD configurations 0, 1 and 6.